Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 1/2 tsp pepper

-Heat a medium-sized skillet or fry pan over medium to high heat.
-Add the butter and cream, and bring to a low simmer.
+- Heat a medium-sized skillet or fry pan over medium to high heat.
+Add the 1/2 cup butter (1 stick) and 2 cups heavy cream, and bring to a low simmer.
 The butter should be melted and the sauce should just start to thicken.

-Reduce the heat to low, and whisk through the parmesan and mozzarella until the sauce thickens and is nice and smooth - about 3-5 minutes.
+- Reduce the heat to low, and whisk through the 1/4 cup parmesan and 3/4 cup mozzarella until the sauce thickens and is nice and smooth – about 3-5 minutes.
+Season with 1/2 tsp. salt and pepper.